Not on display

 On long term loan

-The title of this phallic sculpture means ‘little girl’, an ironic disjunction of word and object.
-Bourgeois has talked about this work in relation to her experiences as a wife, and a mother to three boys, which led her to see masculinity as far more vulnerable than she had imagined.
+- The title of this phallic sculpture means ‘little girl’, an ironic and unsettling disconnect between word and object.
+Bourgeois has talked about this work in relation to her experiences as a wife and a mother to three boys.
+This led her to see masculinity as far more vulnerable than she had imagined.
 ‘From a sexual point of view I consider the masculine attributes to be extremely delicate’, she explained.
 ‘They’re objects that the woman, myself, must protect.’
 The photographer Robert Mapplethorpe famously portrayed Bourgeois with a version of this work tucked playfully under her arm.

 Does this text contain inaccurate information or language that you feel we should improve or change?
 We would like to hear from you.